 From this point, I will assume you run at least an ERP system, but more specifically, I will relate options that exist for users of Microsoft Dynamics.

 The first option is to utilize the built-in functionality for warehouse management.
 All the basics are included in Microsoft Dynamics 365 Business Central.
 Innovia has many customers that use this functionality very effectively.
-Your investment in this functionality can range from $10,000-$25,000 (depending on the number of users).
-Its specific features include
+Your investment in this functionality usually ranges from $40,000- $80,000 for deployment and between $15,000-$40,000 (depending on the number of users) for optimization.
+Its specific features include:

-The second option is leveraging an ISV (Independent Software Vendor) solution.
+The second option is leveraging an Third Party App (AKA ISV) solution.
 There are many that either build and/or supplement the existing Business Central functionality.
 The advantage of this level of warehouse automation is that the investment is reasonable and the additional functionality tends to benefit day-to-day users.
 The user interface is more friendly, making for quicker adoption.
 Some of the solutions that fit in this category are listed below with links to learn more about them.
-Expect to invest somewhere in the range of $15,000-$100,000 (depending on the number of users).
+Expect to invest somewhere in the range of $15,000-$250,000 (depending on the number of users).

 I hope this exploration of the different types of warehouse solutions has brought you some clarity on what path might work best for your business (or at least given you somewhere to start).
 It all comes down to choosing the level of investment that matches the business problem you are trying to overcome.
 If you can do that, you’ll be in great shape.